 Cyber Security Training

 Security is an ever-changing situation because bad actors are always developing new attacks.
 Therefore, training and education is an ongoing requirement for cyber professionals.
-Circadence’s
+Circadence’s Project Ares is a cloud-based learning platform specifically designed for continuous cyber security training and upskilling.
+IT and cyber organizations that invest in on-going training for their people are making as strong an investment in mitigation as in the tool stack that the analysts use on-the-job.

 With consideration in all 6 of these areas, you will be able to architect and compose a comprehensive cyber mitigation strategy.